-Tool Name Description

-Combination.
-Circle

-Colour Dodge In this mode, the primary tip cuts out the shape of the dual tip.
+Tool Name Description Circle Primary tip Dual tip Combined Blend Mode = Multiply Blend Mode = Multiply Random Angle = 380' Colour Dodge In this mode, the primary tip cuts out the shape of the dual tip.
 Where the tip shapes overlap, within the boundaries of the primary shape, the colour and opacity appear darker.